Constraining the nuclear symmetry energy with electric dipole polarizability and neutron skin characteristics in

 In this work, we employ the antisymmetrized molecular dynamics (AMD) model~\cite{Ono92PRL,Ono92PTP} to investigate the isovector giant dipole resonance and neutron skin of $^{208}\mathrm{Pb}$.
 The paper is organized as follows.
-In Sec.~\ref{Sec:Theoretical framework}, we briefly describe the theoretical framework of AMD, the effective interaction parameters employed and the method for calculating IVGDR.
-The main results and discussions are presented in Sec.~\ref{Sec:Results}, which includes the ground state properties, the calculated strength functions, and the analysis of the correlations between the dipole observables and the symmetry energy.
+In Sec.~\ref{Sec:Theoretical framework}, we briefly describe the theoretical framework of AMD, the effective interaction parameters employed and the method for calculating the IVGDR.
+The main results and discussion are presented in Sec.~\ref{Sec:Results}, which includes the ground-state properties, the calculated strength functions, and the analysis of the correlations between the dipole observables and the symmetry energy.
 In Sec.~\ref{Sec:summary} we give a summary and outlook.